cncf/wg-serverless/workflow/spec/spec.md

 Also note that in case of parallel execution of actions, the results of only those that complete before the state transitions to the next one or ends workflow execution (end state) can be considered to be added to the state data.

-3. **Execution of actions complete**: The results of action executions as defined in the actionDataFilter are placed into the states data under the "finalCustomerGreeting" object.
+**(4) Event State Completes Workflow Execution**: The results of action executions as defined in the actionDataFilter are placed into the states data under the "finalCustomerGreeting" object.
 So at this point our event state data contains:

 ```json